Pewpenguin/mlops-continuous-training-pipeline/README.md

 Make this repository a template for any ML project that requires production-level automation and maintenance.

 ## 📅 Status
-🛠️ Initial setup in progress.
-Pipeline skeletons and first toy model will be added soon.
+✅ FastAPI model serving application implemented with endpoints for predictions, health checks, and model listing.
+🛠️ Data and model pipelines in progress.
+Monitoring module for model performance and data drift detection under development.

 🔥 Contributions, feedback, and collaborations are welcome!